ev-ev/PyManage/README.md

 E.g.

 <<<use python/hello_world
+<<<search python hello

+*
-python3 scrips are not available yet
+python3 scrips and executables are not available yet